AndreaVuce/py2048/README.md

 # py2048
-A python + pygame version of the 2048 Game, with animated graphics
+A python version of the 2048 Game by Gabriele Cirulli, with similar animated graphics Made with Pygame.